-The CEO will be entitled to a target bonus of 60% base salary in 2021, with final payout of up to 135% of base salary in the event of 'stretch' performance being achieved.
+The CEO will be entitled to a target bonus of 65% base salary in 2022 (which is an increase from 60% in 2021), with final payout of up to 135% of base salary in the event of 'stretch' performance being achieved.
 The bonus will be paid cash or in an equity award, as may be agreed between the Executive Director and the Committee, and subject to the achievement of a number of corporate and personal objectives determined by the Committee.
 Details of the specific objectives will be disclosed when they are no longer considered commercially sensitive.